ThePendulum/aurora/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

 ## Installation
-aurora relies on Node.js, which is best installed through [nvm](https://github.com/creationix/nvm) for both your user account and [as root](#running-aurora).
-Please make sure to log out as root before proceeding with the installation.
-Node.js comes with a package manager npm, which is used to install aurora's dependencies:
+aurora relies on Node.js, which is best installed through [nvm](https://github.com/creationix/nvm).
+Unfortunately, aurora requires root privileges to access the hardware required to control the LEDs.
+Therefore, Node.js must be installed for both your personal user account and root.
+Node.js comes with a package manager npm, which is used to install aurora's dependencies with your personal user account:

 ```
 npm install
 ```

 ### Running aurora
-Unfortunately, aurora requires to be run as root as to access the hardware interface to control the LEDs.
 Please walk through the [configuration](#configuration) section before running aurora for the first time.
-As root, aurora can be started through npm:
+[As root](#installation), aurora can be started through npm:

 ```
 npm start